Do you know a woman who is being abused? A legal rights handbook

 Are there other options that protect me?

 Victim Crisis Assistance Ontario (VCAO) is available across the province.
-VCAO can help protect you and your children if you are at risk of violence by your abusive partner.
+VCAO can help you:

 For more information, and to find the VCAO agency in your area, call the Victim Support Line at 1-888-579-2888, or search the online Victim Services Directory at ovss.findhelp.ca.